Same-sex marriage in the Faroe Islands: Public opinion

-A poll conducted in September 2019 found that 71.1% of Faroese people were against repealing the same-sex marriage law, 16.3% were in favour and 12.6% were undecided.
-When broken down by political party, the results are the following: Republic voters (96% support, 3% opposition), Social Democrats (91% support, 3% opposition), Progress voters (77% support, 19% opposition), Union Party voters (67% support, 17% opposition), People's Party voters (46% support, 32% opposition), Self-Government voters (38% support, 36% opposition), and Centre Party voters (27% support, 52% opposition).
+A poll conducted in September 2019 found that 71% of Faroese people were against repealing the same-sex marriage law, 16% were in favour and 13% were undecided.
+Support for same-sex marriage varied significantly by political party: Republic voters (96% support and 3% opposition), Social Democrats (91% support and 3% opposition), Progress voters (77% support and 19% opposition), Union Party voters (67% support and 17% opposition), People's Party voters (46% support and 32% opposition), Self-Government voters (38% support and 36% opposition), and Centre Party voters (27% support and 52% opposition).